It’s not hard to see why your organisation would want to create an agile culture.

 Time-pressurised staff who have previously been barred from learning because they don’t have the time for a 2 day continuous course now have an open door to learning: they can take short microlearning courses on their phone or desktop at a time that suits them, fitted in to the inevitable quiet spots that occur during their busy day.

 The ability to learn in a flexible not rigid fashion is crucial for develop a lasting agile learning culture.
+A lot of bespoke elearning solutions are agile in their design and delivery as well.

 The external commercial value of an agile learning culture must be highlighted too.